EMI-Group/evomo/README.md

 #### 🤖 MoRobtrol Benchmark
 - Includes **MoRobtrol**, a multiobjective robot control benchmark, for testing tensorized EMO algorithms in challenging black-box environments.

+### 🔧 Easy-to-Use Integration

+#### 🔄 Shared Name with EvoX
+- After installation, you can directly import EvoMO algorithms using `import evox`, making it seamless to access both EvoX and EvoMO algorithms with a unified interface.

 ## Installation Guide